sunnystars2/F3XPredator/README.md

  Transmasc / AFAB

- MeQuot,Neptune and Io (Solarballs) are my personalities / kins (dbls int freely cus irdc)
+ MeQuot,Neptune and Io (Solarballs) are my kins (dbls int freely cus irdc but any ships iwc)

  Demisexual and pansexual